 In addition, the Georgia courts’ judges can decide the length of the prison time that is within the fields provided by the law.
 For instance, those who are convicted of burglary can spend from 1 to 20 years in prison.
 There may also be additional penalties such as community service and fines.

 Those who have a felony on their criminal record can have a hard time when they try to get back to a normal life.
 That is just one of the reasons why it’s essential to reach out to a criminal defense attorney to help you mitigate harsh penalties and get your life back on track.

 Contact a Skilled Felony Defense Attorney Today

-If you’re ready to begin building a strong defense against your felony charges, please contact us today to schedule a free consultation.
+If you’re ready to begin building a strong defense against your felony charges, please contact us today to schedule a consultation.